 A few years later, in 2013, it launched a 100% green electricity tariff for all its customers.

 It now claims to offer ‘vegan energy’, which it explains means that no animals or animal by-products are involved in the production of its electricity and gas.

-Ecotricity is a not-for-dividend company and uses its profits to fund the building of new green-energy projects, its opposition to fracking, and its network of electricity vehicle charging points.
+Ecotricity is a not-for-dividend company and uses its profits to fund the building of new green-energy projects, its opposition to fracking and its network of electric vehicle (EV) charging points.

 Ecotricity customer score

-Ecotricity came a very respectable joint seventh out of 35 energy companies rated by 8,355 members of the public in the annual Which? customer survey.
+Ecotricity came in 14th place out of 25 energy companies rated by 7,460 members of the public in the annual Which? customer survey.